GoogleCloudPlatform/cloud-foundation-fabric/factories/firewall-hierarchical-policies/README.md

 The naming convention for the `config_folder` variable requires

 - the first directory layer to be named after the organization ID we're creating the policies for
-- each file to be either named either `$folder_id-$description.yaml` (e.g. `1234567890-sharedinfra.yaml`) for policies applying to regular folders or `org.yaml` for the root folder.
+- each file to be named either `$folder_id-$description.yaml` (e.g. `1234567890-sharedinfra.yaml`) for policies applying to regular folders or `org.yaml` for the root folder.

 Organizations and folders should exist prior to running this module, or set as an explicit dependency to this module, leveraging `depends_on`.

-The optional `templates_folder` folder can have two files.
+The optional `templates_folder` variable can have two files.

 - `cidrs.yaml` - a YAML map defining lists of CIDRs
-- `service_accounts.yaml` - a YAML map definint lists of Service Accounts
+- `service_accounts.yaml` - a YAML map defining lists of Service Accounts

 Examples for both files are shown in the following section.